Is Wix better than Wordpress?

 I also offer SEO (Search Engine Optimization) Consultation to help get your Wix website into the top of Google.
 Contact me to learn more and get a free estimate »

-* One last note: I do still work in Wordpress and Shopify for some of my client websites.
-Wix is a great fit for 95% of my clients, but sometimes complex ecommerce or other custom needs are better suited to using Shopify or possibly Wordpress.
+* One last note: I do still work in Wordpress, Shopify and AISO's solar powered website builder for some of my client websites.
+Wix is a great fit for 95% of my clients, but sometimes complex ecommerce or other custom needs are better suited to using Shopify or possibly Wordpress, or sometimes businesses and non-profits love having solar-powered hosting so AISO is a great fit for their needs.
 I offer free consultations, and I can recommend the best platform based on your specific needs.